Gradient-informed basis adaptation for Legendre Chaos expansions: Introduction

 Most of the aforementioned dimensionality reduction methods can be applied on PCE's once the expansion becomes known.
 In \cite{sudret,crestaux}, explicit formulas for the Sobol' sensitivity indices were derived with respect to the coefficients of chaos expansions, thus enabling the fast computation of variance decomposition factors whenever such expansions are available.
 The idea was used in the context of stochastic differential equations \cite{le_maitre_knio} to separate the influence of uncertainty due to random paramers from that caused by the driving white noise and in a similar fashion it has also been applied to large-eddy simulations \cite{lucor} for sensitivity analysis due to turbulent effects.
 However, the key challenge of reducing the dimensionality of the input, in order to make the computation of the coefficients a feasible task still remains unsolved and most of the works still focus their attention on simply obtaining sparse representations by adaptive finite elements \cite{blatman}, $\ell$1-minimization \cite{hampton,yang_karn} and compressive sensing \cite{hampton_doostan}.

 Recently \cite{tipireddy} it was observed that for Hermite expansions with Gaussian input variables, the original input can be rotated using isometries onto the underlying Gaussian Hilbert space to obtain expansions with respect to the new basis that concentrate their dependence on only a few components.
 Certain choices for the rotation matrix were analytically seen not only to guarantee certain levels of sparsity in the expansion but even concentrate the probabilistic behavior of scalar quantities of interest (QoI) on low-dimensional Gaussian subspaces.
 Computational schemes for efficiently computing the coefficients of the adapted expansion were also developed and the numerical results were impressive.
 The basis adaptation concept was further extended from scalar QoI's to random fields \cite{tsilifis_adapt}, where explicit formulas for computing the coefficients with respect to any rotation were derived and the case of a parametric family of rotations was discussed that gives rise to expansions with a Gaussian process input.
-Even though the idea of rotating the basis has been also attempted in compressing sensing methods \cite{yang_lin}, it is still quite restricted to the Homogeneous Chaos expansions, where the Gaussian distribution remains invariant under rotations, a property that is not valid in other cases.
+Even though the idea of rotating the basis has been further applied to design optimization problems \cite{thimmisetty} and has been used to develop efficient schemes coupled with compressing sensing methods \cite{yang_lin, tsilifis_CS}, it is still quite restricted to the Homogeneous Chaos expansions, where the Gaussian distribution remains invariant under rotations, a property that is not valid in other cases.